Byron/gitoxide/DEVELOPMENT.md

 In _plumbing_ crates, prefer to default to keeping references if this is feasible to avoid typically expensive clones.

-In _porcelain_ crates, like `git-repository`, we have `Platforms` which are typically cheap enough to create on demand as they configure one or more method calls.
+In _porcelain_ crates, like `gix`, we have `Platforms` which are typically cheap enough to create on demand as they configure one or more method calls.
 These should keep a reference to the `Repository` instance that created them as the user is expected to clone the `Repository` if there is the need.
 However, if these structures are more expensive, call them `Cache` or `<NotPlatform>` and prefer to clone the `Repository` into them or otherwise keep them free of lifetimes to allow the user to keep this structure around for repeated calls.
 References for this paragraph are [this PR](https://github.com/Canop/bacon/pull/98) and